gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## CPUSidePort::getAddrRanges

-Reminder: This function returns an `AddrRangeList` that represents the address ranges that the port is a responder for.
-To under this better think about dual channel memory.
-Each channel in the memory is responsible for a subsets of all the addresses in your computer.
+Reminder: This function returns an `AddrRangeList` that represents the address ranges for which the port is a responder.
+To understand this better, think about dual channel memory.
+Each channel in the memory is responsible for a subset of all the addresses in your computer.

 To define this function, we are again going to rely on `InspectorGadget` and call a function with the same name from `InspectorGadget`.
-Do this by adding the following code to `src/bootcamp/inspector-gadget/inspector_gadget.cc`
+Do this by adding the following code to `inspector_gadget.cc`:

 ```cpp
 AddrRangeList